 In this complex digital world, there are plenty of outlets and support groups available at your fingertips right from your very computer on Facebook and other social media sites.

-Surround yourself around others that completely understand and empathize what you are experiencing.
+Surround yourself around others that completely understand and empathize with what you are experiencing.
 You can find your place with all this and are not alone in your narcissistic situation.
 Always remember that.